Board of Directors

 The Board of Directors has the broadest powers of management and is responsible for ensuring that the decisions of the shareholders’ meeting are implemented promptly and correctly.

-The current Board of Directors was elected on 29 April 2022 and will remain in office until the shareholders’ meeting called to approve the 2024 financial statements.
-On 15 July 2022 the Board of Directors co-opted Stefano Marsaglia as independent board member, who replaced the non-independent director Francesco Gaetano Caltagirone, resigned from the Board on 26 May 2022.
+The current Board of Directors was elected on 24 April 2025 and will remain in office until the shareholders’ meeting called to approve the 2027 financial statements.

 The Board of Directors comprises currently 13 directors.
 A significant effort is made to ensure "gender quotas" (there are six women on the board, equal to 46%) and a broad range of expertise.
 Considering international best practices and increasingly established requirements in the world of finance, the majority of the members of Board of Directors are independent: ten out of thirteen directors (77%) are classified as independent according to the Italian CG Code, well above the minimum requirement under current regulations.